HuilinChenJN/UPC_SDG/README.md

 Please cite our SIGIR'22 paper if you use our codes.
 Thanks!
 ## Updates
+Update (November 17, 2022)
+This update shares our training dataset with public researchers.
+Please check the Dataset section.
 Update (June 11, 2022)
 This update will integrate the function of manually generating user privacy settings（`process_data.py`） into the model.
 Now you can specify the user's privacy sensitivity by setting the parameter `--privacy_ratio` or `--privacy_settings_json`